ErikBjare/gptme/README.md

 [![Downloads all-time](https://static.pepy.tech/badge/gptme-python)][pepy]
 [![Downloads per week](https://static.pepy.tech/badge/gptme-python/week)][pepy]

-📜 A fancy CLI to interact with LLMs in a Chat-style interface, enabling them to execute commands and code, making them able to assist in all kinds of development and terminal-based work.
+📜 Interact with an LLM assistant directly in your terminal in a Chat-style interface.
+With tools so the assistant can run shell commands, execute code, read/write files, and more, enabling them to assist in all kinds of development and terminal-based work.

 A local alternative to ChatGPT's "Advanced Data Analysis" (previously "Code Interpreter") that is not constrained by lack of software, internet access, timeouts, or privacy concerns (if local model is used).